-Trabectedin is used for the treatment of advanced soft tissue sarcoma and ovarian cancer in combination with other chemotherapy drugs.
+Trabectedin is used in the treatment of soft tissue sarcoma (cancer of soft tissue).

 How it works